mchav/dataframe/test_coverage.md

   - Throws an error if the column doesn't exist.

 * take
   - Takes correct number of elements.
+DONE
   - If # elements is less n then don't change the column.
+DONE
-  - If arg is negative then don't change the
+  - If arg is negative then don't change the dimensions of the frame.
+DONE

 * filter
   - Filters column as expected.
 DONE